Differentiability of the $\chi$-volume function over an adelic curve: Abstract

 \section{Abstract}

-In this article, we show a differentiability property of the relative $\chi$-volume function on the ample cone of adelic line bundles over an adelic curve.
-This result is deduced from a non-Archimedean counterpart of the diffrentiability result of Witt Nyström in \cite{Nystrom13}.
+In this article, we show a differentiability property of the $\chi$-volume function on the ample cone of adelic line bundles over an adelic curve.
+This result is deduced from a non-Archimedean counterpart of the differentiability result of Witt Nyström in \cite{Nystrom13}.
+As an application, we give an adelic curve counterpart to the logarithmic equidistribution result of \cite{CLT09}.